TERNION-1121/IAT-NEST_Result_Tracker/README.md

 Made by TERNION, for the community
 ```
+- To exit the program, use Keyboard Interrupt: `Ctrl + C`
+-
 <br>

 The script sends a request to the corresponding exam's Applicant Login URL once every minute (this duration can be changed in the code).
 Upon confirmation that the Applicant Login Form has gone live — an alert is displayed on the terminal and an alarm sound is played alongside that.